White-plumed honeyeater: Nests

-Incubation is most likely solely by the female for a period of 13–15 days.
+Incubation of eggs is most likely solely by the female for a period of 13–15 days.
 Both parents feed the offspring during the nestling period of 11–15 days, and then for a further 2 weeks after fledging until independence.

 The nests are parasitized by pallid (Cacomantis pallidus) and fan-tailed cuckoos (Cacomantis flabelliformis) and Horsfield's (Chrysococcyx basalis) and shining bronze-cuckoos (Chrysococcyx lucidus).

 Conservation status

-The white-plumed honeyeater is considered by the International Union for Conservation of Nature (IUCN) to be of least concern for conservation.
+The white-plumed honeyeater is considered by the International Union for Conservation of Nature (IUCN) to be of least concern for conservation and this is also the case for all Australian states and territories.

 Threats

 Exotic vertebrate predators, such as cats and dogs, are a direct threat to white-plumed honeyeater populations.
-Loss of trees from watercourses will impact a population; however, they are able to adapt to suburban environments, especially where native gardens are present.
+Loss of trees and vegetation from watercourses are also a direct threat.
+They are able to adapt to suburban environments, especially where native gardens are present and thus habitat loss may result in species movements into these areas.

 Climate effects

 The white-plumed honeyeater body-size has been observed to change over recent decades, with individuals becoming smaller in extended drought, but showing an overall trend towards larger body-size since the 1960s.
 This is correlated with increasing temperatures in the regions surveyed, with body size increasing by 0.064% per year.
+Range changes are further likely to occur as climatic conditions and water availability becomes more variable.